 - Challenges in prioritizing what behaviors need to be modified

-- The program has a bad design (e.g. you’re using negative reinforcement or prizes)
+- Flaws in the program design (e.g. negative reinforcement or prizes)

-- Not all of the employees are engaged in the process
+- Not all employees are engaged in the process

-- You haven’t created a leading indicator for the program
+- Lack of a leading indicator for the program

 Let’s face it – collecting and analyzing data isn’t easy.
 In addition, calculating the actual risk associated with these behaviors can seem like a daunting task.

 Here are some metrics that can help you start down the path of analyzing your data.